 Want to Pin the Recipe?
 Click Pinit!

 Enjoy this healthy and creamy avocado dressing with tacos, salads, burgers and even with chips.
 This is super easy and super healthy, and just takes two minutes of your time!

 - 1 green chili pepper

-- 1/2 cup low-fat Greek style yogurt (Unflavored vegan yogurt)
+- 1/2 cup Full-fat Greek style yogurt (or Unflavored vegan yogurt such as coconut or soy yogurt)